RAINFORD CHURCH OF ENGLAND PRIMARY SCHOOL

 - The safety of the children is paramount in all situations.
 If a child’s behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
 The teacher may at this point seek further support from the Deputy Headteacher or Headteacher.

-- If a child repeatedly acts in a way that disrupts or upsets others, the teacher will seek further support from the Assistant Headteacher, Deputy Headteacher or Headteacher.
+- If a child repeatedly acts in a way that disrupts or upsets others, the teacher will seek further support from the Deputy Headteacher or Headteacher.
 The school contacts the child’s parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.

 - In extreme cases each teacher has an ‘assistance required’ card which a child will present to a senior member of staff to signify that the teacher needs immediate assistance.